Gas storage project being eyed to help boost UK capacity by up to 50%

 The company said it would have the capacity to increase the UK’s gas storage by as much as 50%, and help address a mounting “national security risk”.

-Britain currently has the lowest gas storage capability in the G7, at just 12 days’ worth of average winter gas demand, according to dCarbonX.
+Britain has the lowest gas storage capability in the G7, at just 12 days worth of average winter gas demand, far below the 90 days or more for Germany, France and Italy, according to dCarbonX.

 The Bains site would be capable of storing 1.4 billion cubic metres of gas, which is thought to be enough to meet around an extra six days of average demand, the group said.